 The KH from W5 onwards for the cheap packs now has a moustache.

 The more expensive packs (which required more inserts to be saved) used W2.1 courts and the anonymous 'banded' AS.

 Around 1937-38 a new set of courts was designed for the more expensive packs.
 Whether this was a result of wear and tear on the plates of W2.1 I can't say, but there are a number of packs with these courts from the early to mid 1930s that show signs of plate wear.
 The new set was based on W2.1, but in an updated style.
 The KH has no moustache.
 These courts survived World War II and were used until the early 1950s.
 It was even used in around 1948 with a De La Rue AS advertising Cosmos lamps.

-They were also used in the less-than-successful 5-suit bridge packs of 1938 (withdrawn in 1939) in which the fifth suit had courts of various suits in the style of W2.1.
+They were also used in the less-than-successful 5-suit bridge packs of 1938 (withdrawn in 1939) in which the fifth suit had courts of various suits in the style of W3.1.

-At around the same time another set of similar courts, but with different faces was also used.
+At around the same time this other set of courts with different faces (W3.1) was also used.

 A very unusual court set is the first attempt by Waddington at Goodall’s courts (WG1) after the blitz knocked out De La Rue’s Bunhill Row factory .
 It’s a mixture of elements of their own design and that of Goodall’s (GD9), using the heads of the latter.
 This was produced for the Daily Sketch War Fund pack sent out to the troops abroad and also appeared on the home market boxed as Federation 575.
 It is also found with a Waddington AS and packaging as brand 555.
 Such packs date from c.1942-45.
 [Not in Berry.]